oqolarte/oblong/content/project/old-computer.md

 For anyone who cares, here's [dmesg](/dmesg.txt) for more details about my system.

+### Crippled by Microsoft

+One of the Challenge's participants, matto, [mentioned](gopher://box.matto.nl/0/one-week-with-freebsd-13-on-an-acer-aspire-one-zg5-part-one.txt) (gopher link[^gopher]):

+> Microsoft came up with some crazy requirements for netbooks, like too low RAM-size ceiling and a not too capable CPU.
+OEM manufacturers had to comply, to be allowed to put a less expensive netbook-version of Windows on it.

+I wouldn't be surprised if this were actually the case.
+And only a few searches later, indeed, in mid-2008, Computerworld reported[^ms1] about Microsoft's trojan horse:

+> Microsoft plans to offer PC makers steep discounts on Windows XP Home Edition to encourage them to use that OS instead of Linux on ultra low-cost PCs (ULPCs).
+To be eligible, however,
+the PC vendors that make ULPCs must limit screen sizes to 10.2 inches and hard drives to 80G bytes, and they cannot offer touch-screen PCs.
+[...]
+Systems can have no more than [1 Gb RAM] and a single-core processor running at no more than 1Ghz.

+The RAM requirement may not have been applied to all netbooks, as evident by this very one that I used.

+Unsurprisingly, more than a year later, Microsoft's then-director of worldwide product marketing, Don Paterson condescended to consumers for wanting an affordable computer[^ms2] that's preinstalled with an outdated OS.
+This either forced the netbook owners to shell out more money to upgrade to Windows 7, or keep the Windows XP.
+Whatever they choose, they'd be stuck with the same low-end hardware.

+[^ms1]: Shah, A. (2008, May 11). *Microsoft to limit capabilities of cheap laptops.* Computerworld. https://www.computerworld.com/article/2786595/microsoft-to-limit-capabilities-of-cheap-laptops.html

+[^ms2]: Clarke, G. (2009, November 12).
+Windows XP on netbooks to lose life support?
+The Register. https://www.theregister.com/2009/11/12/microsoft_windows_7_netbooks/

+[^gopher]: Gopher protocol is an old internet protocol.
+Unless you install a specific plugin, modern web browsers, like Chrome or Firefox, can't access the contents in gopher.
+`w3m` is one of the command-line browsers that are still available today that can access gopher.
+This is mentioned later in the article.

 ## Software

 I need software that requires minimal resources but still empowers the user to "do things."